 When I come across pieces like this I seriously get heart palpitations.
 I have always loved the lines of Mid Century Modern though I lean towards a rustic farmhouse style in my own home.
 These pieces were built to last and their style can be suited to most any home.
 You can see my past Mid Century makeovers in these posts.

-The top was definitely worn, but the rest had no chipped veneer, just worn through on a few edges.
+The top is definitely worn, but the rest has no chipped veneer, just worn through on a few edges.
 Just needs an update to make it new again.

 So, what’s in store for this updated Mid Century Modern dresser?
 First, a good ol’ sanding, that’s what.
 My favorite orbital and Corner Cat come out to play.
 It took me a few hours, but I got ‘er done.
 And yes, I’m still sore. haha.